Skip to main content

 Updated over a week ago

-Importing data can be an intricate process, so we’re put together some general pointers to help the process go as smoothly as possible.
+Importing data can be an intricate process, so we’ve put together some general pointers to help the process go as smoothly as possible.

 Use Google Sheets